-An analyst gathers, analyses, and applies complex data in order to create actionable steps that will enhance procedures and improve results.
-On a daily basis, he or she analyses corporate and client demands, gathers and analyses data, and looks for telltale trends or places for improvement.
+An analyst gathers analyses and applies complex data in order to create actionable steps that will enhance procedures and improve results.
+On a daily basis, he or she analyses corporate and client demands gather and analyses data, and looks for telltale trends or places for improvement.

 Customer Service Manager